galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 #### **Inspect Expression Set Object**

-We will now inspect these objects we juset created to see what information we can extract out of them, and how these multiple datasets are summarized within the object.
+We will now inspect these objects we just created to see what information we can extract out of them, and how these multiple datasets are summarized within the object.

 > ### {% icon hands_on %} Hands-on: Inspect and Describe the scRNA ExpressionSet Object
 >